RahymCharyyev/usersTable/README.md

 7. **Pagination Logic**

    Pagination logic calculates the total number of pages based on the number of users fetched from the API.
 It ensures that users can navigate through the pages of user data.

+8. **Deployed Version**
+    You can find a deployed version of this project on Vercel.
+It's accessible at the following URL: deployment URL

+    Deployed Version on [Vercel] (deployment URL)